 It's no secret that staycations are firmly back on the map.
-There's a welcome nostalgia that comes with remembering epic family road trips to the outer corners of the UK.
+There's a welcome nostalgia that comes with remembering epic family road trips to the outer corners of the country on the best UK staycations of our childhoods.
 In fact, a study conducted by Heathrow found that 79% of Brits had more fun holidaying when they were younger than they do now as adults - perhaps this relates back to our fondness of a simpler time when the world felt significantly smaller, and far-flung destinations weren't quite as much within our reach.
 With sustainability front of mind for many of us, reducing air miles is a common goal - and opting for a family staycation in the UK can make a lot of difference.
 A 2020 study conducted by Carbon Footprint Ltd found that a flight from London to Paris for a family of 4 emits 220kg of CO2, while a train journey from London to Manchester emits an average of 48kg of CO2.

-And with UK staycations offering such a variety of landscapes, there does seem little reason to dust off the passport, aside from, perhaps, the unreliable British weather.
-From rare golden eagles and adorable ponies to stunning hill views and chocolate-box villages, here’s our pick of the best places to visit in Britain.
+And with the best UK staycations offering such a variety of landscapes, there does seem little reason to dust off the passport, aside from, perhaps, the unreliable British weather.
+From rare golden eagles and adorable ponies to stunning hill views and chocolate-box villages, here’s our pick of the best UK staycations to take.
 Whether you choose a last-minute spring escape or a summer holiday at home, these British staycations are spectacular alternatives to a holiday abroad.

 1. Portloe, Cornwall

 Sitting at the tip of the Roseland Peninsula, and one of the prettiest villages in Cornwall, Portloe is home to several steep-sided valleys with cliffs that tumble down into the sea.
-Its photogenic good looks have seen the destination star as a film location over the years, in the likes of steamy drama The Camomile Lawn.
+Its photogenic good looks are one of the reasons it's one of our best UK staycations and they have seen the destination star as a film location over the years, in the likes of steamy drama The Camomile Lawn.
 Portloe has managed to escape development over the years, with most of its buildings retaining their original features - and charm.

 Smuggling was rife here in the 18th and 19th centuries, with fishermen bringing home French brandy and hiding it in various coves.
 Today, more legal pastimes include visiting the picturesque Caerhays Castle, or the nearby fishing town of St Mawes.
 A feast for the eyes, as well as the tastebuds, we can think of few places where we'd rather enjoy a seafood platter overlooking the sea.